sulcgroup/oxdna-viewer/README.md

 To use, first click on the "Cluster" options button (![clusterOptions](https://fonts.gstatic.com/s/i/materialicons/tune/v1/24px.svg)) under the "Selection Mode" header in the sidebar.
 This will bring up a UI for selecting clusters.
 Either allow the software to automatically choose clusters using a DBSCAN algorithm (works quite well for most CaDNAno designs), or select them yourself.
 Once clusters are defined, click the "Rigid cluster dynamics" checkbox to initiate simulation.
 Click it again to stop.
 You can drag clusters around during simulation to help the relaxation along or correct topological inaccuracies by switching to drag mode.

+For more information, watch the tutorial: [Arranging a tetrahedron from caDNAno in oxView](https://www.youtube.com/watch?v=yKAD07NoZpc) and have a look at [our examples](https://github.com/sulcgroup/oxdna-viewer/tree/master/examples#rigid-body-relaxation).

 ---

 ## 3D Printing Export